aslamhus/Spotify/README.md

 ### Authorization

-Authorization is required to access different levels of Spotify resources.
+Authorization is required to access different scopes of Spotify resources.
 Choose between `Client Credentials` and `Authorization Code`.

 #### Client Credentials